truenas/middleware/docs/userguide/index.rst

 The FreeNAS® 9.3 Users Guide uses the following typographic conventions:

+* Names of graphical elements such as buttons, icons, fields, columns, and boxes are enclosed within quotes.
+For example: click the "Performance Test" button.

+* Menu selections are italicized and separated by arrows.
+For example: :menuselection:`System --> Information`.

 * **bold text:** used to emphasize an important point or to represent a command written at the command line.

 * *italic text:* used to represent device names, file name paths, or text that is input into a GUI field.